Running, like anything else, is dangerous.

 The best thing to do is run with a friend.
 Women especially should not run alone in the dark, as it’s more likely someone will be looking to attack a solo woman.
 In lieu of a human friend, you might even want to run with your own dog – that could keep would-be predators at bay.

 Final tip: Make sure someone knows where you are running and when you expect to arrive home.
 Then they can come looking for you or at least call you on your cell phone if you aren’t back on time.
+If you want to go the extra mile, use an app such as RunKeeper – it lets someone track your run over the internet on your home computer.

 You have now finished the guide!
 Now you can either go back to the Beginner’s Guide main page to make sure you didn’t miss anything, or you can continue on with the site.
 I’d suggest reading the Beginner’s Guide to Barefoot Running, it’s fun!